Cadillac de Ville series: Fifth generation (1977–1984)

 The Phaeton option was discontinued, but the $1,005 d'Elegance package remained.
-The Coupe de Ville now wore full, bright side window surround moldings, whereas the sedan had body-color door frames with a thin chrome bead around the window opening (as used from 1977 to 1979).
+The Coupe de Ville now wore full, bright side window surround moldings, whereas the sedan had body-color door frames with a thin chrome bead around the window opening, as used from 1977 to 1979.

 The chromed-plastic grille held a very diplomatic, Rolls-Royce inspired design, with thick vertical bars, featuring the 'Cadillac' script on the driver's side grille header.
 The 1980 grille cast was used again for the 1989 to 1992 Cadillac Brougham.
 Unlike the pre-1980 models, the rear window glass for both coupe and sedan models was now the same, as the coupes did away with the sporty slanted rear window and adopted the formal near vertical look shared with the sedans.
 Pricing for DeVille was $12,899 for the coupe; $13,282 for the sedan.

 Oldsmobile's 5.7-liter diesel V8 was still an available option at $924, as was the popular Cabriolet roof option for Coupe de Ville at $350.

 1981's biggest news was the introduction of Cadillac's modulated-displacement 368 in^{3} V8-6-4 engine.
 Developed by the Eaton Corporation - with design elements that had been tested for over 500000 mi - allowed various engine computers to decide how many cylinders were needed to power the car for optimal fuel economy.
 The theory was 8 cylinders from a complete stop, 6 cylinders during usual driving, and just four cylinders at cruising speed.
 The changes in cylinder operation were slight, and most drivers did not detect any difference in operation.

-However, in some cases, reliability and component failure led to customer complaints.
+In some cases, reliability and component failure led to customer complaints.
 Cadillac defended its micro-processor controlled powerplant, and even offered special extended warranties to customers.
 Hemmings Motor News has described the operation of this engine in practice - "Disaster doesn't quite cover the scope of what happened."